tnguyendev/wutangname/README.md

 ## Thoughts:

 This one was pretty fun to work on.
 It reminded me a little bit of the horoscope project, where (I think) we first learned how to do conditionals.
-So this was a bit simialr in that aspect.
+So this was a bit similar in that aspect.
 Creating the randomized names and quiz options were pretty fun!